 Likewise, Celtic mythology also consisted of evidence of cow worship through cattle goddess Damona or Boann.

 The Monkey Temple in Kathmandu, Nepal is a holy sanctuary for monkeys, where they are respected, and adored by humans.
 Following Nepal’s lead, Indonesia also built a Sacred Monkey Forest Sanctuary in Ubud, Bali.

 Similarly, Japanese people believe that the Snow Monkeys are the messengers of the gods of the Shinto mountains and rivers.
 Next, Indians have built a temple dedicated to worshipping monkeys in Jaipur, India.
 This holy temple was built for the monkey god, Hanuman, who is famous for his extraordinary strength, and particularly favored by wrestlers, bodybuilders, and heavy weight practitioners.

 In actuality, there are more animals that have been worshipped since ancient times.
 However, this article has only focused on the most common animal deities that are still prevalent in modern cultures.

 People of various tribes, culture, and religion have performed rituals, and prayers to keep these sacred animal spirits alive even now.
 Even if you are not familiar with these animal-loving cultures, you will still be able to learn so much from them.

-Truly, these people have taught us to respect, and nurture Mother Nature, and her inhabitants.
-Therefore, instead of treating animals as beings less than us, we must love, and appreciate them.
-I hope this article was convincing enough to teach love to all.
+Truly, these people have taught us to respect, and nurture Mother Nature and her inhabitants.
+As a result, rather than treating animals as lesser beings, we must love and appreciate them.
+I hope this article was convincing enough to teach everyone to love.